IBM Workplace

 How does Manuel get a sense of his teams’ health at a high level as quickly as possible?

-Graphs provide fast, at-a-glance information to help Manuel see not just his teams’ current statues, but their statuses over time.
+Graphs provide fast, at-a-glance information to help Manuel see not just his current statuses and statuses over time.

 I explored what sort of graphs would show Manuel what he’s looking for.